 Shortly before Sue was due to go on maternity leave, Eliza approached her about an error on a stationery bill.
 Sue reacted badly to this and swore at Eliza.
 Eliza told Sue that she was putting her response down to “pregnancy hormones”.
 Eliza thought she was doing Sue a favour, but Sue felt this was the final straw.
 Sue therefore resigned and raised a grievance about Eliza’s treatment of her.

 Eliza felt the grievance was disingenuous and that Sue was exaggerating her upset.
 Eliza sourced an unqualified HR Consultant from the internet who misadvised and handled the process badly.

 Sue then brought a claim in the Employment Tribunal which included a string of allegations of pregnancy and maternity discrimination, as well as constructive dismissal and wrongful dismissal.
 Eliza decided to lodge a defence to the claim herself but soon realised that she was out of her depth when a hearing was listed.

-After receiving Sue’s Schedule of Loss which placed a very high value on her claim, Matthew negotiated a favourable settlement on Eliza’s behalf.
-He illustrated to Sue’s solicitors why parts of her claim were misconceived, he set out the weaknesses in her case, and he showed that Sue’s expectations were unrealistic.
-Matthew persuaded Sue to accept around 20% of her original offer, which reflected only a nominal amount more than the legal costs that Eliza would incur in preparing for and attending a Final Hearing.
+After receiving Sue’s Schedule of Loss which placed a very high value on her claim, we negotiated a favourable settlement on Eliza’s behalf.
+We illustrated to Sue’s solicitors why parts of her claim were misconceived, we set out the weaknesses in her case, and we showed that Sue’s expectations were unrealistic.
+We persuaded Sue to accept around 20% of her original offer, which reflected only a nominal amount more than the legal costs that Eliza would incur in preparing for and attending a Final Hearing.

 Eliza was able to avoid the risk of a Tribunal award being made against her business and save the management costs of attending a two-day hearing.
 By agreeing appropriate settlement terms, Eliza was able to secure a commitment to confidentiality which protected the reputation of her business.
 Eliza’s business is still trading successfully.